Index Scientific Psychic

 Medigap (Supplemental Insurance) Policies

 A Medigap policy is health insurance sold by private insurance companies to cover the gaps in coverage of the Original Medicare Plan.
 All Medicare participants are guaranteed acceptance for supplemental coverage if they act within six months of turning age 65 or enrolling in Part B at age 65 or older.
+People with Medicare are encouraged to review their coverage and benefits during the Medicare Open Enrollment period (usually October 15 to December 7) and make changes that will take effect the following year.
 Medigap policies help pay some of the health care costs that the Original Medicare Plan does not cover.
 If you have coverage under the Original Medicare Plan and you also have a Medigap policy, then both of these plans will pay their corresponding shares of health care costs.

 Private insurance through a former employer can sometimes be continued or converted into a supplemental policy after retirement.
 The converted coverage has the advantage that there are no waiting periods or exclusions for pre-existing health conditions, and premiums may be partially or completely paid by the employer.